Temporary road closures

 Please find a list of upcoming road closures below.
 If you would like further information regarding an upcoming road closure then please email the temporary road closure team using the contact details at the side of the page.

-Please see below for list of upcoming road closures due to social events below
+Please see upcoming road closures due to social events below

 What is a temporary road closure?